 February 8: The Autobiography of Malcolm X as told to Alex Haley, led by Austin Jackson, Assistant Professor, Residential College in the Arts and Humanities

-February 22: Ms. Marvel by G. Willow Wilson, led by Morgan Shipley, Visiting Assistant Professor, Department of Religious Studies, co-sponsored by MSU Comics Forum
+February 22: Ms. Marvel: No Normal (comics) by G. Willow Wilson, led by Morgan Shipley, Visiting Assistant Professor, Department of Religious Studies, co-sponsored by MSU Comics Forum.

 The MSU Muslim Studies Program and MSU Libraries are hosting a new Muslim Journeys scholar-led book discussion series in 2016-2017.
-This series focuses on Islam in the U.S. and on Muslim American literature.
+This series focuses on Islam in the U.S. and on different genres of Muslim American literature.
 Our aim is to bring the campus and community together to read and learn about the diversity of Muslim American history, culture, and literature.
-The 2016-2017 series is co-sponsored by the Islamic Society of Greater Lansing and the East Lansing Area Clergy Association.
+The 2016-2017 series is co-sponsored by the Islamic Society of Greater Lansing and the Interfaith Clergy Association of Greater Lansing.

 All sessions are free and open to the public; light refreshments will be served.
 Community members, undergraduate and graduate students, faculty, staff, and alumni are invited to participate.
 There is ample free parking near the Main Library after 6pm, including in Stadium Lot 62E (employee lot) on Red Cedar Rd.

 The books will be available for purchase at Schuler’s and Everybody Reads, and will be available for reading “on reserve” at the MSU Main Library.
-Thomas Jefferson’s Qur’an: Islam and the Founders is widely available through MelCat free interlibrary loan.
+For free interlibrary loan, use MelCat (see links at left).

 For more information, please contact Deborah Margolis at firstname.lastname@example.org